molgenis/molgenis-r-armadillo/doc/adr/0002-manage-data-in-armadillo-suite.md

 ## Decision

-We will use the MolgenisAramdillo client to manage data in the Armadillo suite.
+We will use the MolgenisArmadillo client to manage data in the Armadillo suite.
 This means managing folders and files in the data backend based on R-data.

 ## Consequences
 Managing data using the client entitles the following consequenses